myrosha/Rosha-SQL-ORM/README.md

    Dim SQLConnetction As New Framework.SQL.Connection
   ```

- If SQl Server Instaled Standard and Windows Auth
- If SQl Server Instaled Standard and Windows AuthJust Use This Code
+ If SQl Server Instaled Standard and Windows Auth Just Use This Code

 ```
  Dim SQLConnetction As New Framework.SQL.Connection(%DataBase Name%)